rickstaa/todoist-global-shortcuts-WIN10/README.md

 # This is a workaround to add global Todoist shortcuts to WINDOWS 10 (V2.0.0)
-:warning: **NOTE:** This repository is mirrored if you want to contribute to this repository make sure your on the [github](https://github.com/rickstaa/Todoist_Global_Shortcuts_WIN10) repository and not the gitlab repostitory. :warning:
+:warning: **NOTE:** This repository is sync mirrored on gitlab if you want to contribute to this repository make sure you are on the [github](https://github.com/rickstaa/Todoist_Global_Shortcuts_WIN10) repository. :warning:

 ## Manual